NoBlackBoxes/LastBlackBox/course/bootcamp/day_2/README.md

   - ***Task***: Download and install the Arduino IDE (integrated development environment).
 Follow the instructions for your "host" computer's operating system here: [Arduino IDE](https://www.arduino.cc/en/software)

+    - ***IMPORTANT***: If you have trouble connecting to your Arduino from your Laptop, then it may be necessary to install the "latest" driver from FTDI for the chip that communicates over the USB cable.
+This is not always necessary, so please try the normal installation first.
+However, if you are stuck, then please checkout these [FTDI driver installation instructions](https://support.arduino.cc/hc/en-us/articles/4411305694610-Install-or-update-FTDI-drivers).

     - If you are *new to programming* microcontrollers (or programming in general), then watch this video before starting the programming tasks: [Programming Arduino](https://vimeo.com/1005131993)

   - ***Task***: Blink an (external) LED